 The energy sector continuously changing, and now many different alternative ways to use energy such as prosumers and energy efficiency are being used.
-This means that electric utilities can no longer depend on customers using more and more power every year.
+This means that electric utilities can no longer depend on customers increasing their energy consumption every year.
 So, how can they survive?

 We always point out that we can find many different solutions for a problem and what makes the difference is finding the best possible one.
 The same thing happens here, we can immediately think of different solutions such as raising rates or the Internet of Things, which is evolving really fast and is a big trend that we have been already commented on in our blog.

 Having more affordable smart meters and sensors has lead to the birth of a new concept: Smart Grid.
 The smart grid is an energy generation, transmission and distribution network enhanced by digital control, monitoring and telecommunications capabilities that allows the flow of not only electrical power but also a huge amount of useful information.
 Using this, utilities can manage to reduce their costs and they can have more information about consumption patterns.
 They also allow the increase of renewable capacity assuring security of supply and enhancing customer engagement.
 In other words, they will be able to use the information to propose saving methods and launch new services in order to compensate for the business loss due to lower demand.

 However, these technologies are still under development.
 Now, small grids are starting to put together certain parts of the electric process, what in a future will lead to big smart grids.
 Some examples of these small grids that are arising in order to reduce or optimize energy consumption are: